 On the village side is the school and school house now converted into a private residence.
 The school was built by Samuel Sandbach in 1841and closed in the early 1970's.

 Since the 1960's the village has undergone many changes.
 The village shop and then the Post Office were closed and converted into private houses.
-The Calverley Arms, a coaching inn dating back to the 1600's has remained open and is a well known local landmark now known as The Calveley Kitchen.
+The Calveley Arms, a coaching inn dating back to the 1600's, has been through several reincarnations as pub and restaurant, and is currently being converted into private residences.

 The village originally contained many workers cottages owned by the neighbouring Bolesworth or Aldersey Estates.
 Few of these original cottages now remain, some having been destroyed and others converted into larger privately owned homes.